Office Christmas Party: Production

 In 2010, Guymon Casady approached Will Speck and Josh Gordon with an original idea of his, to make a movie about a holiday office party.
 They subsequently set the concept up at DreamWorks Pictures, and it was later rewritten by Lee Eisenberg, Gene Stupnitsky, and Laura Solon.
 On February 19, 2016, it was announced that Speck and Gordon would also direct the film to be distributed by Paramount Pictures, which would star Jennifer Aniston, Jason Bateman, T.J.
 Miller, and Kate McKinnon.
 On March 8, 2016, Randall Park joined the film, and Olivia Munn was cast on March 17.
 On April 4, 2016, Abbey Lee Kershaw joined the cast.
 Karan Soni, Da'Vine Joy Randolph, and Jamie Chung were added on April 5, 2016, and on April 6, 2016, Rob Corddry, Andrew Leeds, and Oliver Cooper were cast as well.

 Principal photography on the film began late March 2016 in Atlanta, Georgia.
 In early April, filming took place in Chicago, Illinois, and after that production moved to Hiram, Georgia, where it shot from April 19 to June 1, 2016.

 On casting Aniston in the film, Gordon stated, "We created this character for Jennifer because she's absolutely fearless when it comes to playing somewhat unlikeable characters in comedies.
 For her, the more daring the role, the better."

 Release

 Office Christmas Party was released in the United States on December 9, 2016, by Paramount Pictures.
-Paramount also distributed it internationally, except in several territories where Mister Smith Entertainment handled sales, including the United Kingdom and Australia, where it was handled by Entertainment One.
+Paramount also distributed it internationally, except in several territories, where Mister Smith Entertainment handled international sales and India, where Reliance Entertainment distributed the film.